LDEV0422/LDEV0422/README.md

-## ✨ The Spectacondulivious Codingomation of Sergeant Major L$Dev ✨
+## ✨ The Spectacondulivious Codingomation of Sergeant Major L§Dev ✨

 Salut 👋